According to randomised controlled trials, you start losing weight almost immediately after taking Wegovy (semaglutide).

 It can take 4-5 weeks for Wegovy to reach a level in the body we call a steady state.
 A steady state is when the drug’s levels in the body remain consistent rather than spiking and falling.

 Interestingly, this initial weight loss is no different to other weight loss treatments or the impact of diet interventions on weight loss.
-The real effect of semaglutide is seen beyond 3 months.
+The real effect of semaglutide is seen beyond three months.

 Semaglutide is a long-acting medication that’s started at a lower dose to reduce the number and severity of side effects as it’s built up to a higher maintenance dose.